 Sri Lanka Crypto Safety Guides

-Sri Lankan searchers often need a more practical answer than broad global crypto advice.
+Sri Lankan readers often need a more practical answer than broad global crypto advice.
 They want to know which platforms are easier to access, what payment or funding friction to expect, and how to start without getting trapped by scams or poor platform choices.

 Verify whether the exchange currently supports signups, verification, deposits, and withdrawals from Sri Lanka before creating an account.